 The access instructions are always available via the UQRDM website.
 Just login to UQRDM and open the relevant record.
 Click storage instructions for the full access instructions.

 Each project record is allocated a folder containing 1TB of data storage.
 This allocation folder is accessible to all collaborators that are listed on the record.
 Each allocation folder is named using the unique combination of a short code and a storage code.
-The short code was created and entered by the record owner and it consists of 6-10 alphanumeric characters.
-This code can not be altered.
-The storage code is provided by ITS and consists of 5 alphanumeric characters and also cannot be altered.
-This combined code folder name appears in your folder directory in the format 6-10 character short code followed by a 5 character storage code. (e.g. RDMUQ2017-I0001) .
+The short code is created and entered by the record owner, and it consists of 6-10 alphanumeric characters.
+This code cannot be altered.
+The storage code is provided by ITS, consists of 5 alphanumeric characters and cannot be altered.
+This combined code folder name appears in your folder directory in the format 6-10 character short code followed by a 5 character storage code. (e.g. RDMUQ2017-I0001).

 For UQ users there are multiple ways to access the storage:

 1. Via a mapped drive - easy access to your work from any St Lucia based computer.

 2. Via the UQRDM cloud - useful for accessing your work when you are off campus.